Generalised hardness of approximation and the SCI hierarchy -- On determining the boundaries of training algorithms in

 Throughout this paper we wish to prove the strongest possible lower bounds of computability.
-Thus we allow our general algorithms to preform arbitrary general operations and we prove all our lower bounds for such algorithms.
-On the other hand, we also wish to have the strongest possible positive results, thus when we construct algorithms, these algorithms will always be recursive (That is, possible to simulate with a Turing machine).
-We denote the $\Delta_0$ and $\Delta_1$ class of computational problems that are computable by recursive algorithms by $\Delta_0^A$ and $\Delta_1^A$, where $A$ stands for arithmetic, since we only allow arithmetic operations.
+Thus we allow our general algorithms to perform arbitrary general operations and we prove all our lower bounds for such algorithms.
+On the other hand, we also wish to have the strongest possible positive results, thus when we construct algorithms, these algorithms will always be recursive (That is, possible to implement on a Turing machine).